NEC Software Solutions: Early years

 In 1976, CMC merged with Microdata Corporation, a California-based computer company, whose 1973-released Reality operating and database environment product CMC was also distributing.
 The companies continued to use separate trading names in their respective regions until 1981.
 The Reality name was given to Microdata's computer system and the operating system—a version of the Pick operating system.
 Microdata owned rights to the Pick operating system in parallel with Dick Pick – who had developed it with Microdata.
 CMC Leasing Limited (the official trading name) then changed its name to Microdata UK limited, aka MUK.
 The company then started UK manufacture of the Reality range of computer systems in Hemel Hempstead.
 Microdata was purchased by McDonnell Douglas Corporation in 1985 and the company was re-branded as McDonnell Douglas Information Systems Limited (MDIS).

-The company introduced the M9000 (called Sequoia in U.S.) which offered dynamic performance using soft loaded firmware and processor performance keys using the same hardware components to minimise sparing and maximise cost effectiveness, (although 1Mb memory sold for 25,000 GBP in those days).
+The company introduced the M9000 (called Sequoia in the U.S.) which offered dynamic performance using soft-loaded firmware and processor performance keys using the same hardware components to minimise sparing and maximise cost-effectiveness, (although 1Mb memory sold for 25,000 GBP in those days).
 A new manufacturing and office complex was built in Boundary Way, Hemel Hempstead.
 Work started almost as soon as the building opened to double its size.
-The company then produced the UK designed Spirit processor which was launched as a lower-end Reality product as the M6000.
-Later the company developed the Series 19 (aka Pegasus) successor to the Sequoia using a development team spanning the engineering facilities in Hemel Hempstead, UK and Irvine, California.
+The company then produced the UK-designed Spirit processor which was launched as a lower-end Reality product as the M6000.
+Later the company developed the Series 19 (aka Pegasus) successor to the Sequoia using a development team spanning the engineering facilities in Hemel Hempstead, UK, and Irvine, California.

 In 1989, the second new building was completed.
 It accommodated the thousand staff then at the head office.
 At the time, the company was thought to have one of the largest company car fleets in the UK (Hertz).